Undine: In popular culture

+In the 1993 Super Nintendo role-playing game, Secret of Mana, the protagonists rescue a water spirit named Undine.
+Thereafter, players are able to cast water magic by summoning Undine.

-In 2015 a fish-based character by the name of Undyne appeared in the video game Undertale.
+In 2015, a fish-based character by the name of Undyne appeared in the video game Undertale.

-In 2017 Ryan Jude Novelline created a gown that he displayed at New York Comic Con based on the story of Undine.
+In 2017, Ryan Jude Novelline created a gown that he displayed at New York Comic Con based on the story of Undine.

+Undines exist as a species of water elemental in the world of the Japanese manga Monster Musume, and are later revealed to be related to one of the main characters.

 Ondine's curse

 Congenital central hypoventilation syndrome, a rare medical condition in which those affected lack autonomic control of their breathing and are hence at risk of suffocation while sleeping, is also known as Ondine's curse.
 Ondine, the eponymous heroine of Giraudoux's play, tells her future husband Hans, whom she has just met, that "I shall be the shoes of your feet ...
 I shall be the breath of your lungs".
 Ondine makes a pact with her uncle, the King of the Ondines, that if Hans ever deceives her he will die.
 After their honeymoon Hans is reunited with his first love, the Princess Bertha, and Ondine leaves him, only to be captured by a fisherman six months later.
 On meeting Ondine again on the day of his wedding to Bertha, Hans tells her that "all the things my body once did by itself, it does now only by special order ...
 A single moment of inattention and I forget to breathe".
 Hans and Ondine kiss, and he dies.

 Critics have pointed out that medical texts on the syndrome frequently misinterpret Ondine as a vengeful or malevolent character; in the play, Ondine is not responsible for the curse and tries to save Hans.